h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 That is, the reason for sending the Access-Reject packet (or Protocol-Error packet) may match a defined Error-Cause value.
 In that case, it is useful for implementations to send an Error-Cause attribute with that value.
 This behavior can help RADIUS system administrators debug issues in complex proxy chains.

 For example, a proxy may normally forward Access-Request packets which contain EAP-Message attributes.
-The proxy can determine if the contents of the EAP-Message are invalid, for example if the first octet has value larger than 4.
+The proxy can determine if the contents of the EAP-Message are invalid.
+On example of an invalid EAP-Message is where the first octet has value larger than 4.
 In that case, there may be no benefit to forwarding the packet, as the home server will reject it.
 It may then then possible for the proxy (with the knowledge and consent of involved parties) to immediately reply with an Access-Reject containing an Error-Cause attribute with value 202 for "Invalid EAP Packet (Ignored)".

 Another possibility is that if a proxy is configured to forward packets for a particular realm, but it has determined that there are no available connections to the next hop for that realm.
 In that case, it may be possible for the proxy (again with the knowledge and consent of involved parties) to reply with an Access-Reject containing an Error-Cause attribute with value 502 for "Request Not Routable (Proxy)"